 In this article, we’re going to talk about how to get Portuguese citizenship.

-If you’ve been reading Digital Émigré for a while, you’ll know that we’re enthusiastic about Portugal.
+If you’ve been reading Digital Émigré for a while, you’ll know that we’re super enthusiastic about Portugal.

 I personally chose Portugal for my journey back to EU citizenship, based on multiple factors.
 We’ll discuss all of them in this article.